Rhettus/blog/_posts/2021-06-20-ZFS-disk-troubleshooting.markdown

 I have had some issues with my RAIDZ2 storage pool and general performance under XigmaNAS/FreeBSD.
 I was seeing issues with my VirtualBox VM which runs BlueIris security sotfware under a Windows 10 VM being generally laggy and unresponsive.
 I tried all the usual trick which write caching etc but it was still slow.

-I thought I would try to track down my issues and the porcess I go through and document it here.
+I thought I would try to track down my issues and document the process I go through here.

 During a standard resilver I found the following performance.